Caitlin-Goodger/ENGR302MonteCarlo/architecture_design/architecture-design.md

 Scenarios: The scenarios viewpoint describes the user cases of the system.
 It describes how the user and the system interact with each other.

+Circuit Architecture: The circuit architecture viewpoint describes how the physical system is put together.
+Due to the fact that this is entirely a software project this section is not appropriate for this project.

+Hardware Architecture: The hardware architecture viewpoint describes how the hardware functions in the system, and allows it to function.
+Due to the fact that this is entirely a software project this section is not appropriate for this project.

 ### 4. Architectural Views

 (5 sub-sections of 2 pages each sub-section, per 42010, 5.5, 5.6, with reference to Annex F of both 12207 and 15288)